ing-bank/zkflow/README.md

 ZKFlow enables CorDapp builders to make some or all states in a transaction private.
 Private states will not be present in the backchain, nor will they be disclosed to the notary.

-Instead, private states are replaced by Zero Knowledge proofs that guarantee validity of those hidden states according to the smart contract.
+Instead, private states are replaced a Zero Knowledge proof that guarantees validity of those hidden states according to the smart contract.

 Direct participants to a transaction will always have access to all its private contents, so that they know what transaction they are signing.
 Future owners of a state will never see the private contents of previous transactions, unless another participant actively discloses them.